nikolaydubina/go-recipes/README.md

 ### [⏫](#contents)➡ Include metadata in binary during compilation with `ldflags`

 You can pass metadata through compiler to your binary.
-This is useulf for including things like git commit, database schema version, integrity hashes.
+This is useful for including things like git commit, database schema version, integrity hashes.
 Variables can only be strings.

 ```